Temple name: Structure

 The first character is an adjective, chosen to reflect the circumstances of the monarch's reign.
-The vocabulary may overlap with that of the posthumous names' adjectives, but for one sovereign, the temple name's adjective character usually does not repeat as one of the many adjective characters in his posthumous name.
+The vocabulary may overlap with that of the posthumous names' adjectives; however, for one sovereign, the temple name's adjective character usually does not repeat as one of the many adjective characters in his posthumous name.

 The last character is either "祖" or "宗":